 Golf Course Maintenance

 The Moose Run Golf Course Maintenance Department maintains 205 acres of playing surface over the 512 total acres the Hill and Creek courses are built upon.
-The crew headed by Superintendent, Matt Leseman and Assistant Superintendent Jacob Seabolt is approximately 20 - 25 strong during the season, providing nearly around the clock maintenance on a budget of $800K annually.
+The crew headed by Superintendent, Jacob Seabolt and Assistant Superintendent, Anthony Rushford is approximately 20 - 25 strong during the season, providing nearly around the clock maintenance on a budget of $800K annually.

 A recent Staff Assist Visit (SAV) in August 2016, by the Air Force Agronomists found that our golf courses were in outstanding shape and the maintenance facility was "Hands down the best in Air Force Golf".
 Our team is very resourceful and excellent stewards of their budget.
 They frequently utilize the base DRMO to acquire equipment not otherwise accessible through budgetary restrictions that enable them to complete the many projects around the property.